 Card Personalization

-SecureID is first smartcard personalization plant is Nigeria to get VISA and MasterCard certification of security compliance.
-Over the years we have managed to spread our reach throughout West and Central Africa.
+SecureID was the first smartcard personalization plant in Nigeria to get VISA and MasterCard certified for security compliance.
+Over the years we have spread our reach throughout West and Central Africa.
 With a reputation for prompt and secured service we offer our clients seamless and secured end to end Card Personalization service.
 Using the very best available technology and partnership, we are able to deliver top notch products to meet customers’ needs.

 Secure Data Transfer:

-With our Enhanced file transfer protocol, we are able to receive clients’ personalization data securely and seamlessly via our encrypted connection.
-Our systems undergoes rigorous scrutiny with internal and external vulnerability assessment and penetration testing to detect potential weakness, quarterly and annually.
+With our Enhanced File Transfer Protocol (EFTP), we are able to securely receive clients’ personalization data directly and seamlessly via our encrypted connection.
+On a quarterly and annual basis, our systems undergo rigorous scrutiny with internal and external vulnerability assessment and penetration testing to detect potential points of weakness.

 Data Processing: